Post updated November 2020.

-This fast rise in popularity suggests that the sleeve gastrectomy operation has advantages over the alternative operations, the gastric bypass and LAP-BAND®.
+This fast rise in popularity suggests that the sleeve gastrectomy operation has significant advantages over the alternative operations, the gastric bypass and gastric banding.
 In my opinion the advantages of sleeve gastrectomy are as follows:

-- Great weight loss outcomes, similar to gastric bypass
+- Excellent weight loss outcomes, similar to gastric bypass

-- Less long-term risk than with gastric bypass or LAP-BAND®
+- Less long-term risk than with gastric bypass or gastric banding

 - A more normal postoperative eating experience